Specific heat of Carbon Dioxide gas - CO2 - temperatures ranging 175 - 6000 K

 - T -

 The values above apply to undissociated states.
 At high temperatures above 1500 K (3223 oF) dissociation becomes appreciable and pressure is a significant variable.

-See also other properties of Carbon Dioxide at varying temperature and pressure: Density and specific weight, Dynamic and kinematic viscosity, Prandtl number, Thermal conductivity, and Thermophysical properties at standard conditions, as well as Specific heat (Heat capacity) of Air - at Constant Pressure and Varying Temperature, Air - at Constant Temperature and Varying Pressure, Ammonia, Butane, Carbon monoxide, Ethane, Ethanol, Ethylene, Hydrogen, Methane, Methanol, Nitrogen, Oxygen, Propane and Water.
+See also other properties of Carbon Dioxide at varying temperature and pressure: Density and specific weight, Dynamic and kinematic viscosity, Prandtl number, Thermal conductivity, and Thermophysical properties at standard conditions, as well as Specific heat of Air - at Constant Pressure and Varying Temperature, Air - at Constant Temperature and Varying Pressure, Ammonia, Butane, Carbon monoxide, Ethane, Ethanol, Ethylene, Hydrogen, Methane, Methanol, Nitrogen, Oxygen, Propane and Water.